Surb Karapet Monastery: Silver cross

-Two monumental carved wooden doors from the monastery, dated 1212, were displayed at the Metropolitan Museum of Art in 2018.
-It belongs to a private collector in Canada who acquired it from Christie's in 1996.
-It was discovered by an Istanbul-based German artist in 1976 who acquired it for 5,000 Deutsche Marks.
-After his death, it was auctioned in London in 1996 and sold for $50,000.

 Architecture

 The monastery was surrounded by strong walls and was similar to a fortress.
 Historian Dickran Kouymjian called it "a vast walled hermitage".
 Lynch, who visited it in 1893, described the monastery as follows: "A walled enclosure, like that of a fortress, a massive door on grating hinges—such is your first impression of this lonely fane. [...]
 You enter a spacious court, and face a handsome belfry and porch, the façade inlaid with slabs of white marble with bas-reliefs."
 A decade earlier, English traveler Henry Fanshawe Tozer wrote of the monastery: "The buildings ... are of stone, very massive and very irregular, rising one above another at various angles.
 There was hardly any pretence of architecture, and none of the picturesque appearance which is so characteristic of Greek monasteries."

 Structure

 The monastery complex was composed of the main church, dedicated to the Holy Cross (Surb Khach) and four chapels to the east: Surb Astvatsatsin (Holy Mother of God), Surb Stepanos (Saint Stephen), Surb Karapet (Holy Precursor) and Surb Gevorg (Saint George).
 The main church was not a typical Armenian church but was a large hall and is believed to have originally functioned as a zhamatun (chamber).
 It was built of mostly gray stones and was supported by 16 columns.
 The chapels of Surb Karapet and Surb Stepanos had domes, with "high cylindrical drums and conical roofs".
 The chapel of Surb Astvatsatsin was provided to Syriac (Assyrian) monks on the feast of St. John.

 The three-storey bell tower was built in the 18th century.
 There were also monk cells, a refectory, accommodations for pilgrims, the 19th-century prelacy building and a monastic school.